DUI And Traffic Stops

 24-hour Criminal Defense Hotline

 For those unaware, 75 Pa.
-C.S.A. §1547 is the Pennsylvania implied consent provision of the Pa motor vehicle code allowing for the police to request the operator of a motor vehicle suspected of DUI to submit to a breathalyzer test or have their blood drawn at an appropriate medical facility.
-If they refusal the criminal sentence may be worse and at least a 1 year license suspension separate from the DUI may follow.
+C.S.A. §1547 is the Pennsylvania implied consent provision of the Pennsylvania Motor Vehicle Code allowing for the police to request the operator of a motor vehicle suspected of DUI to submit to a breathalyzer test or have their blood drawn at an appropriate medical facility.
+If they refusal the criminal sentence may be worse and at least a one-year license suspension separate from the DUI may follow.

 Barker testified that he advised the investigating officer he would take any blood test that would establish his innocence, including paying for any test.
 Barker testified that he suffered a prior medical infection from the hospital to which he was taken, spending seven days there.
 At trial Barker was found guilty of violating §3802(d) (2) and was sentenced as a refusal.